isomerpages/moe-presbyterianhigh/_academic-departments/Physical Education.md

 <p><strong>Our Programmes</strong>
 <br><strong>1.
 Secondary One Adventure Camp and Secondary Three Outward Bound Singapore (OBS) Challenge</strong>
 <br>These outdoor adventure camps serve as platforms for students to learn
-independence, to challenge their abilities, and to build camaraderie and teamwork.</p>
+independence, to challenge their abilities and to build camaraderie and teamwork.</p>
 <p><strong>2.
 Sports Enrichment Programme</strong>
 <br>This programme introduces students to novel sports and activities such